 Power Stretch for Splits

-For further details of the Power Stretch for Splits class, go to the BB LeBuff's School of Performance webpage.
+For further details of the Power Stretch for Splits class and prices, go to the BB LeBuff's School of Performance webpage.

 Contact BB LeBuff to enrol.

 I am also available for private stretch classes in my studio in Graceville, specialising in stretches for performers, including splits and deep backbends, suitable for dancers, aerialists, contortionists, and others.

 Splits supported on yoga blocks, with a "squashy block" on top, allow you to fully